 Every label that is created in ShipStation is stored in our system for 180 days.
 During that time, you can reprint the label at no extra charge.

 If you ever need documentation of a shipping label you created through ShipStation (to file an insurance claim, for example), please open a support case with us and include the order number and/or tracking number.
 Support will then send you a copy of your transaction details.

 No. Once you void a label that label is no longer valid and it cannot be unvoided.
 However, if you need the label after voiding it, you can create a new one.

 Some selling channels will not accept a second tracking number from ShipStation.
 If that is the case, you may want to manually update the new tracking number on your selling channel for that order.

-FedEx services will not allow ShipStation to generate a label with a PO Box address, so you will see an alert in the Rate field.
 UPS, on the other hand, does not return an alert and will allow you to create the label even though they will not deliver to the PO Box.
-In this case, ShipStation will alert you that you are attempting to ship to a PO Box in the cost summary screen so you can select a different service before creating a label.
+In this case, ShipStation will alert you that you are attempting to ship to a PO Box in the Cost Summary screen so you can select a different service before creating a label.